pantrypoints/sp/content/en/material/principles/part-1/chapter-01.md

 {{< i s="/graphics/physics/msq.svg" a="Monad" >}}

 ### Definition of the Aethereal Layer

+The aether is the substance of ideas, feelings, and of the abstract mind or soul that has those ideas and feelings.

+{{< i s="/graphics/meta/aether.jpg" a="Aether" >}}

+In Superphysics, the universe is an idea of the Supreme.
+Therefore:
+- particles and objects are Its Thoughts
+- forces are its Feelings

+These go into the Aethereal Layer in the 5 Layer Model of Material Superphysics.

-The aether of the 5 Layer Model (of Material Superphysics) is the substance of the physical and quasi-physical universe.
+So the aether is the substance of the physical and quasi-physical universe.

 Generally, within Material, Bio, and Spiritual Superphysics, the aether is the building block of ideas and feelings, and of the mind that has those ideas and feelings.